 Amy lives with her 3 dogs, cockatiels and zebra finches

-Meg StonemanAnimal Nursing AssistantMeg joined us in January 2017 and has started her training to become an Animal Nursing Assistant
+Meg StonemanAnimal Nursing AssistantMeg joined us in December 2016 to start her training to become an Animal Nursing Assistant

 Louise CloverReceptionistLouise has been with us since 2009